Skip to Content

 License & Age Requirements

 Foreign driver’s licenses are both valid for driving and accepted by car rental companies.
-The general rule, though, is that if the license is not in English, then an International Driving Permit or other certified translation is needed.
+The general rule, though, is that if the license is not in English, then an International Driving Permit, also referred to as an International Driver’s License, or other certified translation is needed.
 This means Americans and Brits DO NOT need an IDP.
 In all cases, though, you will have to have held your license for at least a year.

 Most car rental companies require drivers to be at least 21 years old.
 Hitch and Luck Rentals are exceptions, both allowing those as young as 19 to rent.
 As in many other countries, most rental companies charge an additional fee for those that are under 25.